BioinformaticsSTU/RBPvsMIR/README.md

 Sequence length: the maximal is 2,000 bp.
 If you have longer sequences, please divide them into segments up to 2,000 bp long.
 Computational time: depending on your computational environment and task, it may take several hours to days to complete the scaning job.
-Citation: this package is transformed from the server in "RBPvsMIR: A Computational Pipeline to Identify Competing miRNAs and RNA-Binding Protein Pairs Regulating the Shared Transcripts". if you want to cite this package, you can use the link https://www.mdpi.com/2073-4425/9/9/426
+Citation: this package is transformed from paper "RBPvsMIR: A Computational Pipeline to Identify Competing miRNAs and RNA-Binding Protein Pairs Regulating the Shared Transcripts". if you want to cite this package, you can use this link https://www.mdpi.com/2073-4425/9/9/426

 ----------------------------
 # References